Sunuci: Roman military

-In the Naturalis Historia of Pliny the Elder described the Sunuci between the Tungri and the Frisiavones.
-They contributed troops to the Roman military, some of whom were stationed in Britain, including modern Wales.
+Some were stationed in Britain, including modern Wales.
 There is evidence from tablets found in the Rivelin Valley south of Stannington that retiring Roman auxiliaries of the Sunuci tribe stationed in Britain were made grants of citizenship and land or money in the modern day city of Sheffield, with some speculation that a Roman villa complex at Whirlow Hall Farm was part of such a land grant.